Palestinian driver rams Jerusalem station killing baby

 Shaloudi's father owned the car used in the assault, police added.

-Silwan, a neighbourhood bordering on Jerusalem's old walled city, has been a focal point of violence in past weeks with Palestinians protesting against Israeli settlers moving into houses in the predominantly Palestinian-populated district.
+Silwan, a neighborhood bordering on Jerusalem's old walled city, has been a focal point of violence in past weeks with Palestinians protesting against Israeli settlers moving into houses in the predominantly Palestinian-populated district.

 Footage of the incident showed the car veered to the right from the traffic lane and hurtled at speed into a light railway platform, hitting pedestrians before coming to a halt apparently after flattening a signpost.